 Lemongrass is a non-flowering tropical herb.
 It needs full sun exposure.
 In other words, it likes the hot weather.
-Lemongrass grows well in a rich and loamy soil.
+Lemongrass grows well in rich and loamy soil.
 Also, this soil should be kept moist.
-For quick and healthy growth, the fertilizer could play a great role.
+For quick and healthy growth, fertilizer could play a great role.
 Lemongrass becomes ready for harvesting within four months.
 Meanwhile, old chandeliers could be planters of this herb for a nice decorative look.

 images via: Lemongrass